-The main basic rules are: When navigating in the tidal Thames vessels must keep as near to the starboard side of the fairway at all times, as is safe and practicable, or follow the recommended routes shown on the PLA Recreational Users' Guide.
+The main basic rules are: When navigating in the tidal Thames vessels must keep as near to the starboard side of the fairway at all times, as is safe and practicable, or follow the recommended routes shown on our Recreational Users' Guide.
 For the avoidance of doubt, this does not mean that you can cross from one bank to another to tack along the river.
 If you are crossing the river, it is to get to a set location for a particular purpose (i.e. to leave/get to a mooring) and you must not tack, cross or enter the fairway so as to obstruct another vessel proceeding along the fairway.

-- Keep a good look out at all times, behind you as well as in front - If you find yourself approaching another vessel head-on, you should sound one short blast and keep to the starboard (right)
+- KEEP A GOOD LOOK-OUT at all times, BEHIND YOU as well as in front - If you find yourself approaching another vessel head-on, you should sound one short blast and keep to the STARBOARD (RIGHT)